unity-atoms/unity-atoms/docs/api/unityatoms.md

 ## `BaseAtom`

-None generic base class for all atoms.
+None generic base class for all Atoms.

 ### Variables

 #### `_developerDescription`

-A description of the Atom made for developers to document their Atoms.
+A description of the Atom made for documentation purposes.

 ---